 Regardless of the sort of commercial board you are interested in targeting you must do just that – target it.
-You can not afford to be everything to everyone instead, you must strategically approach your search from a starting point of being explicitly clear about what it is you offer to the specific type of board you want to be appointed to.
+You can not afford to be everything to everyone.
+Instead, you must strategically approach your search from a starting point of being explicitly clear about what it is you offer to the specific type of board you want to be appointed to.
 From here you need to understand your potential role and the requirements made of you if appointed.
-For example, a traditional NED board will often focus on governance and risk skills where as a start up might want your connections and expertise where as a family business might want more political skills and breadth of knowledge.
+For example, a traditional NED board will often focus on governance and risk skills, whereas a start-up might want your connections and expertise or a family business might want more political skills and breadth of knowledge.

 About the Author